 - 6. The Council is required to operate a balanced budget, which broadly means that cash raised during the year will meet cash expenditure.
 Part of the treasury management function is to ensure that this cash flow is planned, with cash being available when it is needed.
-Surplus monies are invested in low risk financial institutions and instruments in line with the Council's low risk appetite, providing liquidity before considering investment return.
-Since cash balances generally result from reserves and balances, it is paramount to ensure adequate security of the sums invested, as this would result in a reduction to the funding available for the Council to spend - 7.
+Surplus monies are invested in low-risk financial institutions and instruments in line with the Council's low-risk appetite, providing liquidity before considering investment return.
+Since cash balances generally result from reserves and balances, it is paramount to ensure adequate security of the sums invested, as any investment loss would result in a reduction to the funding available for the Council to spend - 7.
 The second main function of treasury management is the funding of the Council's Capital Programme.
 The Capital Programme provides a guide to the borrowing need of the Council and the longer-term cash flow planning, to ensure that the Council can meet its capital spending obligations.
-This management of longer-term cash may involve arranging long or short-term loans, or using longer-term cash flow surpluses.
+This management of longer-term cash may involve arranging long or short-term loans or using longer-term cash flow surpluses.
 On occasion, when it is prudent and economic, any existing debt may be restructured to reduce Council risk or generate savings. - 8.
 The contribution the treasury management function makes to the authority is critical, as the balance of debt and investment operations ensure liquidity, or the ability to meet spending commitments as they fall due, either on day-to-day revenue or for larger capital projects.
-The treasury operations will see a balance of the interest costs of debt and the investment income arising from cash deposits affecting the available budget. - The Chartered Institute of Public Finance and Accounting (CIPFA) defines treasury management as: -
+The treasury operations will see a balance of the interest costs of debt and the investment income arising from cash deposits affecting the available budget.

-"The management of the local authority's borrowing, investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks".

-10. For the Council to produce a strategy that is compliant with the statutory guidelines, a number of acts and guidance have to be taken into account.
-Members will recall from the report last February that the CIPFA Code of Practice on Treasury Management has been updated and this report addresses the new requirements of the Code that need to be implemented from 1st April 2023.
-(These were outlined in Appendix F of the 2022/23 - 2025/26 report).

-The CIPFA 2021 Prudential and Treasury Management Codes require all local authorities to prepare a Capital Strategy report which will provide the following: -

-- a high-level long-term overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of services - an overview of how the associated risk is managed - the implications for future financial sustainability
+- The Chartered Institute of Public Finance and Accounting (CIPFA) defines treasury management as: - - "The management of the local authority's borrowing, investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks". - 10.
+For the Council to produce a strategy that is compliant with the statutory guidelines, a number of acts and guidance have to be taken into account.
+Members will recall that the CIPFA Code of Practice on Treasury Management has been updated and this report adheres to the new requirements of the Code which was introduced on the 1st April 2023.
+The CIPFA 2021 Prudential and Treasury Management Codes require all local authorities to prepare a Capital Strategy report which will provide the following: - - a high-level long-term overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of services - an overview of how the associated risk is managed - the implications for future financial sustainability

 The aim of the strategy is to ensure that all the Authority's elected members fully understand the overall long-term policy objectives and resulting Capital Strategy requirements, governance procedures and risk appetite.
+The Capital Strategy and Capital Budget 2024/25 - 2027/28 report is also included within this agenda and meets these requirements.